alexmorgad0/Power_BI_Dashboard/README.md

 # Tools I Used

-For my deep dive into the data analyst job market, I harnessed the power of several key tools:
+To build the dashboard, I harnessed the power of several key tools:

 - **Power BI:** for dashboard creation, modeling, and interactivity
 - **DAX:** for KPIs and custom measures (e.g., churn rate, buckets, averages)